Skip to Content

 • Ad platforms (Google, Facebook, etc.)

-• CRMs (Salesforce, Hubspot, etc.)
+• CRMs (Salesforce, HubSpot, etc.)

 You may be tapping into other systems within your organization, as well, that aren’t specifically geared to marketers.
 For instance, you may have an ecommerce site that's powered by a PIM (Product Information Management) or ERP (Enterprise Resource Planning) system.